-In Europe, standoffs over rescued people have continued; in the space of a year, there have been 21 rescue stand-offs, affecting over 2,600 vulnerable men, women and children.
+In Europe, standoffs over rescued people have continued; in the space of 12 months, up to July 2019, there were 21 rescue stand-offs, affecting over 2,600 vulnerable men, women and children.

 Upon announcement that we were returning to sea with the Ocean Viking, Italy’s Interior Minister declared that Italy’s ports would remain closed to humanitarian rescue vessels.

 Since resuming search and rescue operations, our teams have continued to face stand-offs, while rescued people languish on board, as EU governments repeatedly scramble to find ad-hoc solutions.

 Over the past four years, we have operated, or been partners on, six ships: